Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Details.md

 #### Authorization Type Indicator

-The below table identifies the valid values of the authorization type in subsequent transactions.
+The below table identifies the valid values of `authorizationTypeIndicator` in subsequent transactions.

 | Value | Description |
 | ----- | ----- |